Skip to main content

 Screening during pregnancy

-A midwife explores a woman's screening history during the first antenatal care.
-If a woman has not attended a screening, it is recommended that a midwife take a cervical smear according to screening guidelines based on age or refer a woman to primary healthcare or a gynecologist.
+A midwife reviews a woman's screening history during the first antenatal care visit.
+If a woman has not attended a screening, it is recommended that a midwife perform a cervical smear according to screening guidelines, based on age, or refer a woman to primary healthcare or a gynaecologist.

 If a woman receives an invitation to be screened during pregnancy and has not been under special surveillance due to abnormal cells, the screening can be postponed until after delivery.